Grooming a Horse

 Basic Items of a Grooming Kit

 - body brush - a soft bristled brush used for removing dust and scurf from the coat, mane, and tail.
 It usually has a flat back and broad, material handle.
+I particularly like the flexible type of body brush as it contours to the horse's body better than a regular kind.
 Do not use on grass kept horses as it removes too much of the natural oils that keep a horse warm and dry.

-- curry comb - the metal type is used for cleaning the body brush.
-Plastic and rubber curry combs are also be used for this purpose but can be used on a grass kept horse to remove dry mud.
+- curry comb - the metal type of curry comb is used for cleaning the body brush and should never be used on a horse.
+Plastic curry comb and rubber curry combs are also be used for this purpose but can be used on a grass kept horse to remove dry mud.

-- dandy brush - a hard bristled brush used for removing heavy dirt, dried mud, and sweat marks.
+- dandy brush - a hard bristled dandy brush is used for removing heavy dirt, dried mud, and sweat marks.
 It is most useful on a grass kept horse.
-Do not use on a clipped horse, horse with sensitive skin, or on any their face as it is too harsh.
+Do not use on a clipped horse, a horse with sensitive skin, or on any part of their face as it is too harsh.
+Some of the modern dandy brushes on the market have soft bristles and do not work well for this purpose.

 - hoof pick - used for picking out the feet.
-If you get the kind with the bristles opposite the pick it is also useful for cleaning the outside of the hooves.
+If you get a hoof pick with the bristles opposite the pick it can also be used to clean the outside of the hooves.

-- hoof oil and brush - used for oiling the hooves to protect them from cracking and splitting (usually in summer) or too much moisture (usually in winter).
+- hoof oil and brush - hoof oil is used for oiling the hooves to protect them from cracking and splitting (usually in summer) or too much moisture (usually in winter).

 - massage pad - used to massage your horse's muscles, especially after exercise, and to promote circulation (see strapping below).